untoxa/gb-photo/README.md

 - **A Button** is the most simple action: press A once to get an **Action**.
 - **Timer** launch a remote timer between 1 and 99 seconds and trigger an **Action**.
 - **Repeat** allows triggering an **Action** repetitively, it is cumulative with **Timer**.
+- **EAB mode** (for Automatic Exposure Bracketing) is an automatic burst mode were each image has a different exposure.
+You can choose the number of **Steps** (for example 14 steps means 14 images gradually under-exposed + 14 images gradually over-exposed + a central image, so 29 images taken in total) and the maximal possible **Range** possible in EV (indicated here for 29 images).

 **Timer** and **Repeat** can be cancelled by pressing B button.